locka99/cpp-to-rust-book/compiling_and_linking/index.md

 ### Cargo

-Rust recognizes that very few pieces of code have zero dependencies so it provides a package manager and dependency management tool for you called Cargo.
+Cargo is a package manager build tool rolled into one.
 Cargo can fetch dependencies, build them, build and link your code, run unit tests, install binaries, produce documentation and upload versions of your project to a repository.

 The easiest way to create a new project in Rust is to use the "cargo" command to do it